FgForrest/evitaDB/docs/user/en/use/api/query-data.md

 It also supports so-called
 [named queries](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/namedparam/NamedParameterJdbcTemplate.html),
-which are widely used in the [Spring framework](https://spring.io/projects/spring-data-jdbc), using variables in the query with the format `:name` and providing a [map](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html) with the named input parameters.
+which are widely used in the [Spring framework](https://spring.io/projects/spring-data-jdbc), using variables in the query with the format `@name` and providing a [map](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html) with the named input parameters.

 In the opposite direction, it offers the `toStringWithParameterExtraction` method on the